 North Dakota Veteran's Preference

-In accordance with state law, UND gives preference to employment applicants who are North Dakota residents and are qualifying veterans and spouses of qualifying veterans.
-You will be invited to declare your North Dakota veteran's status and provide supporting documentation when you apply for employment.
+In accordance with state law, UND gives preference to employment applicants who are qualifying veterans and spouses of qualifying veterans.
+You will be invited to declare your veteran's status and provide supporting documentation when you apply for employment.
+Additional information about ND veteran's preference can be found at the North Dakota Department of Veteran Affairs.